ihuston/trilogy_gpdb/README.md

 but it would always be somewhat hard-coded for the project at hand, and be difficult for new team members to understand without a lot of effort.

-My colleagues Konstantin and Cassio faced a similar problem recently and decided to do something about it, by [building a generic testing framework](http://engineering.pivotal.io/post/oracle-sql-tdd/) for databases called [Trilogy](https://github.com/PivotalSharedIreland/trilogy).
+My colleagues Konstantin and Cassio faced a [similar problem recently](http://engineering.pivotal.io/post/oracle-sql-tdd/) and decided to do something about it, by building a generic testing framework for SQL databases called [Trilogy](https://github.com/PivotalSharedIreland/trilogy).

 Trilogy is written in Java, but can be used simply from the command line, and can connect to any database with a JDBC driver (which is pretty much all of them).